Shadows (paintings): Background

-Description
+Production

-This is a series of 102 silkscreened and hand-painted canvases representing distorted photographs of shadows generated in the artist's studio.
-They reproduce two Polaroids taken by Warhol and his assistant after folding two pieces of cardboard, lit in a way as to capture the shadows cast.
-All the canvases display a large black area complemented by seventeen different shades.
+The series comprises 102 silkscreened and hand-painted canvases derived from distorted photographs of shadows produced in the artist's studio.
+The images are based on two Polaroids taken by Warhol and his assistant after folding pieces of cardboard and lighting them to capture the cast shadows.
+The resulting paintings deliberately obscure their source, making "ambiguity and mystery…central to their very power."